gf404/Portfolio/README.md

 # Gabriel Fernandez’s Portfolio

 ## About Me
-I am a **Research Associate** actively expanding my technical skill set to transition into a full-time **Data Scientist** role.
-My background in research has equipped me with a strong foundation in critical thinking, experimental design, and data interpretation.
-Building on these experiences, I’ve developed a portfolio of projects showcasing my capabilities in data analysis, visualization, and statistical modeling using Python, SQL, and various data science tools.
+I am a **Research Associate** with 4+ years of experience in mixed-methods research, behavioral analytics, and audience insights.
+My background in clinical and UX research has equipped me with a strong foundation in experimental design, statistical analysis, and data interpretation.
+I combine quantitative tools (Python, SQL, SPSS) with qualitative methods (surveys, structured feedback, usability studies) to translate complex data into actionable insights.
+This portfolio showcases my work in data analysis, visualization, and statistical modeling, demonstrating how I apply research rigor and technical expertise to solve real-world problems.

 ---

 ## Skills and Tools

 - **Programming Languages**: Python, SQL
-- **Data Manipulation & Analysis**: Pandas, NumPy
+- **Data Manipulation & Analysis**: Pandas, NumPy, SPSS
 - **Statistical Methods**: Correlation analysis, Wilcoxon signed-rank test, Spearman’s rank correlation
 - **Data Visualization**: Matplotlib, Seaborn
 - **Machine Learning**: Fundamentals in scikit-learn (in progress)